Shikaga/story/index.md

 Emlyn blushed bright red and Mary let out a high, bubbly laugh.

 "I am just joking!", she said touching Emlyn affectionately on the arm.
-"I am sure that you had a long journey".
+"I am sure you have had quite a journey!".

 "Three weeks", Emlyn responded politely, starting to work on her food.
-She could feel many eyes on her and was suddenly very aware that she didn't want to make a fool of herself.
+"And nothing but ship's rations".
+She could feel many eyes on her and Emlyn just hoped that she hadn't made a fool of herself yet.

 "This is Jake, Ben, Samantha...", Mary said, going around the table, oblivious to Emlyn's discomfort.
 "This is Emlyn everyone", she said once she had introduced everyone.
 "She is the apprentice of Lord Tosca's new tutor!".